 “When you fast,

 to show others they are fasting.”

 The word “when” implies followers of Christ would fast.
 Fasting goes beyond dietary restrictions.
-All the previous steps focused our attention toward God, fasting turns our hearts away from other attractions and distractions.
+All the previous steps focused our attention on God, fasting turns our hearts away from other attractions and distractions.